Samira K. Beckwith

 Charlotte King, SPHR

-Charlotte King is Chief Human Resources Officer for Hope HealthCare Services.
+Charlotte King is Chief Human Resources Officer for Hope Healthcare.
 As the founder of Resource Innovations, Inc. her extensive human resource background covers more than 35 years of broad-employer and consultative expertise.
 Throughout her career, King has provided an array of human resources services to numerous private, non-profit, and public industries with a heavy emphasis in health care.
 She oversees a team of professionals supporting over 1,000 staff members with responsibilities for human resource planning and operations, benefit programs, occupational health, talent acquisition and recognition, compensation, staff relations, and leadership development.

 King has served in leadership roles and on numerous community boards and associations, including the National Society for Human Resource Management for more than three decades, and is a long-time nationally certified Senior Professional in Human Resources.
 She is a frequent presenter at professional forums and has published numerous articles in The News Press, Gulfshore Business and Southwest Florida Business Magazine.